kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 ### Building from Source

-To build from source clone the repo:
+To build from source, clone the repo:

 ```bash
 $ git clone https://github.com/kinecosystem/kin-sdk-android.git
 ```
-Now you can build the library using gradle, or open the project using Android Studio.
+Now you can build the library using gradle or open the project using Android Studio.

 ## Sample Code

-`Sample` app covers the entire functionality of `kin-sdk`, and serves as a detailed example on how to use the library.
+`Sample` app covers the entire functionality of `kin-sdk` and serves as a detailed example on how to use the library.

-Sample app source code can be found [here](https://github.com/kinecosystem/kin-sdk-android/tree/dev/sample/).
+The sample app source code can be found [here](https://github.com/kinecosystem/kin-sdk-android/tree/dev/sample/).

 ## License